fighterjetj/HOTH-9/README.md

 What if I don't have python?
 Answer: Take the L knowing you will never be able to play this fever dream of a game.

+How do I play?
+Answer: We do not know for sure.

 Updates coming later